Azure/aks-advanced-autoscaling/docs/modules/Module2/index.md

-> Please make sure that Load Test Owner role is correctly assigned to Azure Load Testing resource (see https://docs.microsoft.com/en-us/azure/load-testing/how-to-assign-roles#manage-resource-access)

-# Welcome to: Module 2: Application Deployment and Testing with Azure Load Testing
+# Module 2: Application Deployment and Testing with Azure Load Testing
 The output of this lab be this diagram:

 ![Architecture diagram](../../assets/images/module2/AutoscalingLab.png)

+> Please make sure that Load Test Owner role is correctly assigned to Azure Load Testing resource (see https://docs.microsoft.com/en-us/azure/load-testing/how-to-assign-roles#manage-resource-access)
+>
 ### Install KEDA

 * Execute the following: